-U. T. Arlington: Approval of a Cooperative Agreement with Riga Technical University, Riga, Latvia, U.S.S.R., and Authorization for the Executive Vice Chancellor for Academic Affairs to Execute Agreement.-The Board approved the cooperative agreement set out on Pages 56 - 60 between The University of Texas at Arlington and Riga Technical University, Riga, Latvia, U.S.S.R.
+3. U. T. Arlington: Recommendation for Approval of a Proposed Cooperative Agreement with Riga Technical University, Latvia, U.S.S.R., and Request for Authorization to Execute Agreement.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Nedderman that approval be given to a cooperative agreement as set out on Pages AAC 11 - 16 between U. T. Arlington and Riga Technical University, Latvia, U.S.S.R.

-Further, the Executive Vice Chancellor for Academic Affairs was authorized, on behalf of the U. T. Board of Regents, to execute this agreement with the understanding that any and all specific agreements arising from the agreement are to be submitted for prior administrative review and subsequent approval as required by the Regents' Rules and Regulations.
+It is further recommended that the Executive Vice Chancellor for Academic Affairs be authorized, on behalf of the U. T. Board of Regents, to execute this agreement with the understanding that any and all specific agreements arising from the agreement are to be submitted for prior administrative review and subsequent approval as required by the Regents' Rules and Regulations.